How The Models Work

 Level 2 — Micro-Calibrated Posteriors

-Integrates controlled greenhouse data from Aluvial EXECUTE to establish genotype-conditional response functions and treatment effects under defined stress conditions, updating the posterior with high-signal, low-noise observations.19Malosetti, M., Ribaut, J.-M. & van Eeuwijk, F. A. The statistical analysis of multi-environment data: modelling genotype-by-environment interaction and its genetic basis.
+Integrates controlled greenhouse data from Aluvial Micro to establish genotype-conditional response functions and treatment effects under defined stress conditions — updating the posterior with high-signal, low-noise observations.19Malosetti, M., Ribaut, J.-M. & van Eeuwijk, F. A. The statistical analysis of multi-environment data: modelling genotype-by-environment interaction and its genetic basis.
 Front.
 Physiol.
 4, 44 (2013). doi.org/10.3389/fphys.2013.00044

 Level 3 — Macro Field Observations